Ifeanyi-omeck/tensorhelper/README.rst

 # tensorhelper
 Under development!
 Not ready for use yet!
-Currently experimenting and planning!
+Currently experimenting and planning!.